AlikZi/udacity-fullstack-catalog-project4/README.md

 #### Install necessary modules

 If you want to run Application using python 2, most of the modules are already pre-installed.
-But, if you are planning to run it in python 3.
-To make you
+But to make sure you have all dependencies pre-installed before running the application.
+Run this on your virtual machine:

 For Python 2, run: